 Other pupil groups include the Chaplaincy Team, Green Team and Rights Respecting Sports Ambassadors, ensuring a range of opportunities for taking on additional school responsibilities and making a positive difference to the school.
 Children know their views are valued and that they are listened to.

-Within the curriculum children have the opportunity to debate ideas and to explore these ideas further for example in the Year 5 the topic of Invaders and Settlers.
+Within the curriculum children have the opportunity to debate ideas and to explore these ideas further for example in the Year 5 the topic of Ancient Greece.

 The Rule of Law